angrybacon/doomsday-wiki/markdown/articles/2021/12/24/mindkiller-update.md

 title: "50-Match Kumite: Mindkiller Kata"
 ---

 I've once again been brewing around [Mindkiller Doomsday][articles:the-mindkiller], sometimes known as All Bad Cards Doomsday.
 I'd made some changes since my last update on the deck and it felt quite strong in testing, so I felt it was time to write another update.
 This time, I wanted to collect some data to help back up my claim that this deck can be competitive in the current legacy metagame.
 So I resolved to play through 10 leagues and track my performance.
 Fifty matches, no surrender, no dropping from leagues.
-I focused my data tracking on match wins, so there's no per-game data, but I did track by opposing archetype to better understand how the deck fares against different apects of the metagame.
+I focused my data tracking on match wins, so there's no per-game data, but I did track by opposing archetype to better understand how the deck fares against different aspects of the metagame.
 It should also be noted that 50 matches isn't much in the grand scheme of things, but it should give us somethng to talk about.

-[articles:the-mindkiller]: /articles/2020/03/21/the-mindkiller/
+[articles:the-mindkiller]: /articles/2020/03/21/the-mindkiller

 ## The Deck